Glombs/libertybellenewsletter/monthbymonth.md

  </figcaption>
 </figure>

-<p class="itinery">From: To: </p>
+<p class="itinery">From: Hawkesbury Junction To: Marsworth</p>

-<p class="itinery">Via:</p>
+<p class="itinery">Via: Brinklow Boat Yard, Braunston, Weedon, Blissford Tunnel, Cosgrove, Fenny Stratford and Soulbury Locks.</p>

-<p>We dropped off the boat at the boatyard and made our way home while it was being repaired.
-We had a hire car for this.
+<p>We dropped off the boat at the boatyard and made our way home while it was being repaired and blacked which required some logistics.
+We travelled from the boatyard to Rugby by bus and then had a hire car to get home.
 Over a week later we returned to the repaired boat and made a plan to get the boat somewhere safe for Christmas.
+We made our way to Braunston, where we bought coal, and Weedon where we treated ourselves to a curry in the Indian restaurant there.</p>

+<p>We went through Blissford Tunnel and moored at Cosgrove and made good progress to Fenny Stratford and through Soulbury Locks.</p>

-There were a couple of winter lock closures, one before Christmas and one after so we had to he careful gthat we were in the right place.
-The safest option would be to get as far as Berkhamstead but we decided to just go as far as Tring and go home a bit earlier.
-We had to be sure we would have time to get to Berkhamstead in early January.</p>
+<p>There were a couple of winter lock closures, one before Christmas and one after so we had to he careful that we were in the right place.
+The safest option would be to get as far as Berkhamstead but we decided to just go as far as Marsworth, near enough to walk to Tring station, and go home a bit earlier.
+We then had to be sure we would have time to get to Berkhamstead in early January.</p>

-<p>So we made a fairly quick trip down to Marsworth where we could walk to Tring station to get home.
-When we traveled up this canal earlier in the year we had decided that this would be a good place to spend the winter and explore the towns nearby.
+<p>When we travelled up this canal earlier in the year we had decided that this would be a good place to spend the winter and explore the towns nearby.
 But, because we spent time doing the BCN and getting the boat repaired this was not possible.</p>

 <h2>January 2020</h2>